scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 ```

 ### Interacting with topics
-Apart from sequences communicating between each other you can also feed/consume a topic using our CLI or API.
+Apart from sequences communicating between each other you can also feed/consume a topic using our CLI, REST API, or API Client.

 ## Standard streams (stdin/stdout/stderr)
 Every sequence has access to standard streams of a program.
 You can read data from stdin.
 Send additional information to stdout and to stderr.
 These are separate from input/output streams.